krishnakadiyala/NPAcourse/labs/XLab_14_Deploying_Configs_Netmiko.md

-## EXTRA LAB - Deploying Configurations with Netmiko
+# EXTRA LAB - Deploying Configurations with Netmiko

-In this lab, you will continue to build on what you learned in the Netmiko building more useful scripts.
+In this lab, you will continue to build on what you learned in the Netmiko to build more useful scripts.

 ### Task 1 - Deploying Interface Configurations